What to know before buying a house at auction

 There are many reasons to consider buying a home at auction.

-You may get the home at under market value
+You may buy the home at under market value

-The primary reason to buy a home at auction is that you have a chance to get the property for much less than its market value.
-If you’re the highest bidder and meet the minimum price (if there is one), you’ll become the homeowner regardless of what you offered or what the home is worth.
+The primary reason to buy a home at auction is that you have a chance to purchase the property for less than its market value.
+If you’re the highest bidder, you’ll become the homeowner regardless of what you offered or what the home is worth.

 This is good for investors who want to flip the property for a profit and people who want to live in the home.
-Either way, you’ve saved money.
+Either way, you can save money.

 It’s a good first investment